danielqiang/pollevbot/README.md

 PollEvBot is a script that automatically answers polls from PollEverywhere.
 It continually checks if a specified poll user has opened any polls.
 Once a poll has been opened, the bot finds and submits the correct response to PollEverywhere, or submits a random one if the poll has no correct response.

-Note: This script was specifically designed to access PollEverywhere through MyUW.

 ## Dependencies

 [Requests](https://github.com/requests/requests), [BeautifulSoup](https://github.com/waylan/beautifulsoup)

 ## Usage

-To use the script as is, you will need a MyUW Net ID and password.
+To use the script as is, you need a login/password for PollEverywhere.

 First, install `PollEvBot`:
 ```